Difference-in-Differences with Time-varying Continuous Treatments using Double/Debiased Machine Learning: Instantaneous effects in repeated cross-sections

 \begin{assumption} {\bf (Exogenous covariates):} \\ $X(d)=X$ for all $d$ in the support of $D$. \end{assumption}

-Assumption \ref{ass1} imposes parallel trends in the mean potential outcome under non-treatment across treated groups, receiving a non-zero treatment dose in the one hand and the control group with $D=0$ on the other hand, conditional on covariates $X$.
-Assumption \ref{ass2} imposes that conditional on $X$, the ATET must be zero in the baseline period, which on average rules out non-zero anticipation effects among the treated in period $T=0$ regarding the treatment to be applied.
-Assumption \ref{ass3} requires that for any treated subject in a post-treatment period $t>0$, there exist in terms of $X$ comparable treated subjects in the baseline period, non-treated subjects in the post-treatment period, and non-treated subjects in the baseline period.
+Assumption \ref{ass1} imposes parallel trends in the mean potential outcome under non-treatment across treated and control groups, conditional on covariates $X$.
+Assumption \ref{ass2} imposes that conditional on $X$, the ATET must be zero in the pre-treatment period $T=0$, which on average rules out non-zero anticipation effects among the treated in period $T=0$.
+Assumption \ref{ass3} requires that for any subject receiving treatment dose $d$ in a post-treatment period $t > 0$, there exist in terms of $X$ comparable treated subjects in the baseline period, non-treated subjects in the post-treatment period, and non-treated subjects in the baseline period.
 Lastly, Assumption \ref{ass4} imposes that the covariates are not causally affected by the treatment.
-We note that may be a relevant restriction if they include post-treatment variables - as it is frequently the case in repeated cross-sections (see, for instance, the discussion in \cite{caetano2022difference}.
+We note that this may be a relevant restriction if the researchers include post-treatment variables - as it is frequently the case in repeated cross-sections (see, for instance, the discussion in \cite{caetano2022difference}.

 Under these assumptions, the conditional ATET of treatment dose $d>0$ in period $t>0$ given $X$ is identified: